 Private One-On-One Betrayal Trauma Counselling For Spouses Of Sex Addicts With Renown Sex Addiction Therapist In Sydney & Online

-As a spouse of a sex addict, disregarding your age, your culture, ethnicity, gender or sexual orientation, and whether your sex addicted partner has betrayed you with pornography, online sex, real people, or other forms of untruths and double life, you most certainly experience acute shock or numbness, and indescribable pain and emotional upheaval upon uncovering your partner’s intimate betrayal.
+As a spouse of a sex addict, disregarding your own socioeconomic standing, intelligence or education, your age, culture or ethnicity, your gender or sexual orientation, and whether your sex addicted partner has betrayed you with pornography, online sex, real people, or other forms of untruths and double life, you most certainly experience acute shock or numbness, and indescribable pain and emotional upheaval upon uncovering your partner’s intimate betrayal.
+You have been betrayed, and most likely repeatedly betrayed, on all fronts; relationship, monogamy, future, trust, hope, emotional and/or financial safety, and of course, sexual intimacy.
 You may feel ‘unreal’ and like ‘being in a freefall’ and nothing around you may make sense.
 You may question your future and yourself as a person, and wonder if you have ever been loved by the person you trusted.
 These, and many more thoughts and emotions, are normal reactions to a very abnormal, threatening, sudden, and out of your control life-change.
 Commonly, spouses of sex addicts experience significant clinical distress and sex addiction induced betrayal trauma symptoms (SAI-T), caused by their partners double life and repeated sexual infidelity.
 Many betrayed spouses may require immediate professional treatment from a sex addiction and trauma specialist in prevention of Post Traumatic Stress Disorder (PTSD), and coming to terms with an array of conflicting and confusing emotions, and a broken heart.

 SEX, LOVE AND PORNOGRAPHY ADDICTION INJURY IN RELATIONSHIPS

 How can you tell your partner may be a sex addict?
-Living a balanced relationship life of good mental wellness and physical health, expression of sexual intimacy can be a wonderful experience of pleasure, relaxation, and deep emotional connection.
-The experience of sex is very different for a sex addict and their partner.
 All sexual addictions, including pornography addiction, are disorders of ‘faulty wiring’ of sexual desire and arousal in the meso-limbic part of the brain.
 Sex addiction is also termed Progressive Intimacy Disorder.
-This means, you may detect in your partner a growing sense of disconnection from you, both, intimately and physically.
-However, some spouses of sex addicts do not notice any change in intimacy in their couple.
+This means, you may detect in your partner a growing sense of disconnection from you, emotionally, sexually, psychologically, and physically.
+However, some spouses of sex addicts do not notice any change in intimacy, and are completely overwhelmed upon discovery of their partners betrayal.
+Nothing can adequately prepare you for the horrific impact of intimate betrayal.

 Sexual addiction disorder is characterised by escalations of compulsive sexual and pornographic thoughts and acts.
 These include;